vtex/shoreline/packages/site/documentation/data-display/data-grid.md

         resolver: {
           type: 'plain',
           /**
-           * this is how to use render function
+           * this is how to use the render function
            */
           render: function Render({ data }) {
             return (